retrosnob/retrosnob.github.io/pythonbook.md

 1. Type conversion is not required before printing, even though `name` is a string, `age` is an integer and `height` is a float.
 2. `layout` is just a variable name; it has no other significance.
 The GCSE tends to use this variable name and that's the only reason I've used it.
 ### Format specification mini-language
+You can put things in the curly braces

 For full details go here.
 https://docs.python.org/3/library/string.html#formatstrings